A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Numerical Experiments

-We consider four cases, with the DQN playing the role of each of the four players and the co-players using a base-stock policy.
-We then compare the results of our algorithm with the results of the case in which all players follow a base-stock policy, which we call {\tt BS} hereinafter.
+We consider four cases, with the SRDQN playing the role of each of the four players and the co-players using a base-stock policy.
 The results of all four cases are shown in Figure \ref{fig:dqn_vs_three_optimal}.
 Each plot shows the training curve, i.e., the evolution of the average cost per game as the training progresses.
 In particular, the horizontal axis indicates the number of training episodes, while the vertical axis indicates the total cost per game.
-After every 100 episodes of the game and the corresponding training, the cost of 50 validation points (i.e., 50 new games) each with 100 periods, are obtained and their average plus a 95\% confidence interval are plotted.
+The caption indicates the role played by the SRDQN.
+After every 100 episodes of the game and the corresponding training, the cost of 50 validation points (i.e., 50 new games), each with 100 periods, are obtained and their average plus a 95\% confidence interval are plotted.
 (The confidence intervals, which are light blue in the figure, are quite narrow, so they are difficult to see.)
-The red line indicates the cost of the case in which all players follow a base-stock policy.
-In each of the sub-figures, there are two plots; the upper plot shows the cost, while the lower plot shows the normalized cost, in which each cost is divided by the corresponding {\tt BS} cost; essentially this is a ``zoomed-in'' version of the upper plot.
-We trained the network using values of $\beta \in \{5, 10, 20, 50, 100, 200\}$, each for at most 60000 episodes.
-Figure~\ref{fig:dqn_vs_three_optimal} plots the results from the best $\beta_i$ value for each agent; we present the full results using different $\beta_i, m$ and $C$ values in Section \ref{sec:appdx:base_stock_beta} of the online supplement.
+The red line indicates the cost of the case in which all players follow a base-stock policy, which, recall, is optimal in this case.
+In each of the sub-figures, there are two plots; the upper plot shows the cost, while the lower plot shows the normalized cost, in which each cost is divided by the corresponding {\tt BS-BS} cost; essentially this is a ``zoomed-in'' version of the upper plot.
+We trained the network using values of $\beta_i \in \{5, 10, 20, 50, 100, 200\}$, each for at most 60000 episodes.
+Figure~\ref{fig:dqn_vs_three_optimal} plots the results from the best $\beta_i$ value for each agent; we present the full results using different $\beta_i$, $m$ and $C$ values in Section H of the online supplement.

-The figure indicates that DQN performs well in all cases and finds policies whose costs are close to those of the {\tt BS} policy.
-After the network is fully trained (i.e., after 60000 training episodes), the average gap between the DQN cost and the {\tt BS} cost, over all four agents, is 2.31\%.
+The figure indicates that SRDQN performs well in all cases and finds policies whose costs are close to those of {\tt BS-BS}.
+After convergence (i.e., after 60000 training episodes), the average gap between the cost of {\tt BS-SRDQN} and {\tt BS-BS}, over all four agents, is 2.31\%.